Opportunities in Canada for Doctors in 2026: Immigration to Requirements

 Step 7: Credential Assessment: Some employers may require you to undergo a credential assessment or provide proof of language proficiency.

-Step 8: Work Permit: If you're not a Canadian citizen or permanent resident, ensure you have the necessary Canadian work permit or visa to legally work in Canada.
+Step 8: Work Permit: If you're not a Canadian citizen or permanent resident, ensure you have the necessary work permit in Canada or visa to legally work in Canada.

 Step 9: Orientation and Integration: Upon arrival, familiarize yourself with the Canadian healthcare system, hospital protocols, and your new workplace.